Note that there is a newer version of the application profile - please check here for the latest version

 These terms are adopted from the Journal Article Versions (JAV): Recommendations of the NISO/ALPSP JAV Technical Working Group and have the following meanings:

-This field MUST contain a globally unique and persistent identifier for the published version of the resource.
-The identifier SHOULD be an HTTP URI that can be de-referenced (and is, thus, "actionable").
+This field MUST contain a globally unique and persistent identifier for the published version of the resource being described.
+The identifier SHOULD be an HTTP URI that can be de-referenced (and is, thus, actionable).
 If a DOI has been issued by the publisher then this MUST be used.
 Such a DOI MUST be represented in its HTTP form, for example: